 Embossing is the process of adding a relief image to a book cover or other printed material.
 Sometimes an ink or foil is used to accent the relief image.
 When the stamped image is left as is, this is called blind embossing.
 Debossing is the opposite, creating a sunken image on the substrate.

-Foils can be a real eyecatcher when applied to book or magazines covers.
+Foils can be a real eyecatcher when applied to books or magazine covers.
 This is especially true for metallic foils which reflect light and add a silvery or golden glow.
 Such foils are applied using a pattern on a heated die that presses a roll of foil against the substrate.
 Adding the foil can be combined with embossing in a process called foil embossing.

 There are different types of coatings that can be applied to printed matter.
 Some are water-based and take time to dry, others such as ultraviolet coatings dry when exposed to light or heat.
 The different types of coatings include: